jsnmrs/dotfiles/README.md

 git clone https://github.com/jsnmrs/dotfiles.git && cd dotfiles
 ```

-## Establishing dotfiles with `bootstrap.sh`
+## Establishing dotfiles

-The [bootstrap.sh script](https://github.com/jsnmrs/dotfiles/blob/master/bootstrap.sh) will run a git pull and copy all of the dotfiles (.\*) from the root of this directory into to your home folder.
+The [home/install.sh script](https://github.com/jsnmrs/dotfiles/blob/master/home/install.sh) will run a copy all of the dotfiles (.\*) in `home/` into to your home folder.

-Take a look through the dotfiles (.\*) before running bootstrap.sh to make any adjustments.
+Take a look through [the dotfiles (.\*)](https://github.com/jsnmrs/dotfiles/blob/master/home/) before running bootstrap.sh to make any adjustments.
 The script will warn that files in your home folder will be overwritten.

-**Run it:** `source bootstrap.sh`
+**Run it:** `source home/install.sh`

 ### Add private commands and settings to `.extra`